-No matter how the New Year affects someone they can have a better new year by sitting down and contemplating their lives and the lives of others and how things can and should change.
+No matter how the New Year affects someone they can have a better time by sitting down and contemplating their lives and the lives of others and how things can and should change.
 So if you are divorced or divorcing or even if you aren’t this blog is about thinking differently and acting differently in the new year ahead.

 Changes contemplated at New Years, are often “personal” things like weight loss, health, healthy eating, and exercise.
 These are all things to help us with health or to “feel better” about ourselves.
 While these types of “changes” are fine one might want to think of taking on new approaches from a “thought-based” or philosophical position rather than doing specific things like avoiding certain foods or exercising,